shaddadian7/FineSed3D_ACSTC/README.md

 # FineSed3D_ACSTC

-The input data can be found in the initial_files folder.
+The code can be found in the source folder.

-The code can be found in the code folder.
+The input data for each simulation case can be found in the corresponding folder.